Evaluation of music in Zambia: preferences

 In the 1980s

-Some may consider it striking that ‘town music’ (national kalindula and lumba), let alone western music, is only the favourite of a few in the 1980s.
-The average time spent in town in that time was ten years for men and five and a half years for women.
+Evaluation of music in Zambia: preferences.
+Some may consider it striking that ‘town music’ (national kalindula and lumba), let alone western music, was only the favourite of a few in the 1980s.
+The average time spent in town during that period was ten years for men and five and a half years for women.
 Some people had just returned from town or were living both in Chibale and in town.
-And, up to a few years before Survey 1985/86 was held, working in town was generally considered the better alternative to starting an own farming enterprise.
+Furthermore, up to a few years before Survey 1985/86 was held, working in town was generally considered a better alternative to starting one’s own farming enterprise.

 The importance of town versus the unimportance of town music in the 1980s

-First of all, for most people town life was not ‘western’; to equate living in town with a westernised way of living is a mistake.
+First of all, town life was not ‘western’ for most people.
+Equating living in town with a westernised way of living is a mistake.
 People in town could well be more ‘traditional’ than those in Chibale, even if they did use a minibus and have water or electricity.
-It is likely that many of the reinvented traditions in the rural areas in Zambia since the 1970s based themselves on features that had survived in town.
+It is likely that many of the reinvented traditions in the rural areas in Zambia since the 1970s were based on features that had survived in town.
 This holds for the resurgence of possession cults and later for the rekindling of girls’ initiation.

-Secondly, living in town often was merely an alternative, not an ultimate goal.
-Many people returned after a number of years, and many left Chibale with the intention of returning once they had become more wealthy.
-Instead of feeding upon a superior, more modern or better adapted culture, staying in town for them was part of a strategy to eventually ‘stay the same’.2David Gordon (2003: 133) while discussing Ferguson (1999): “Ferguson contends that workers always retained rural ties and identities; the teleology of ‘permanent urbanisation’ was a myth of modernity perpetuated by the Rhodes-Livingstone Institute anthropologists and later shared by workers who sought to distinguish urban from rural life. […] Ferguson’s argument is strengthened by the prolonged recession that shattered Zambian expectations of modernity.”
+Secondly, living in town was often merely an alternative, not an ultimate goal.
+Many people returned after a number of years, and many left Chibale with the intention of returning once they had become wealthier.
+Instead of feeding upon a superior, more modern, or better-adapted culture, staying in town for them was part of a strategy to eventually ‘stay the same’.2David Gordon (2003: 133) while discussing Ferguson (1999): “Ferguson contends that workers always retained rural ties and identities; the teleology of ‘permanent urbanisation’ was a myth of modernity perpetuated by the Rhodes-Livingstone Institute anthropologists and later shared by workers who sought to distinguish urban from rural life. […] Ferguson’s argument is strengthened by the prolonged recession that shattered Zambian expectations of modernity.”

 In the 2000s

-In the 2000s, with an average town experience for both sexes of 6 years, the preference for ‘town music’ had risen considerably, with western music again playing no role.
-This has to do with the decline in appreciation of possession music and with a larger exposure to town music in Chibale itself.
+In the 2000s, with an average town experience for both sexes of six years, the preference for ‘town music’ had risen considerably, with western music again playing no role.
+This has to do with the declining appreciation for possession music and with greater exposure to town music within Chibale itself.
 The latter was one of the consequences of the increased circulation of money in the 1990s.

-Film 10 Pepa Bulaya drumming for mediums at the Agricultural Fair
+Film 10 ∵ Pepa Bulaya drumming for mediums at the Agricultural Fair in 1986.

 In the 1980s, Pepa Bulaya was the most popular drummer in Chibale.